sql-machine-learning/elasticdl/docs/designs/master_redesign.md

 ### Implementation Steps

 1. Create the above framework, but put everything in the current master version into training_service.
-We will remove most components from it after implementing them as modular components.
+We will remove most components out of it after implementing them as modular components.
 2. Move rpc server as a modular components.
 3. Implement pod_manager.
 4. Implement task_manager.